Big Changes for the Wallington Library!

 The new library building, which will be built at 125 Main Ave, will do away with the limitations of the Library’s current location.
 The new building will have a designated children’s area, expanded space for studying and reading (including a reading area around a cozy fireplace - an homage to the fireplace in VFW Post 2640), a community room for programming, and in general more space for everything including the Library’s collections and computers.
 There will be both a front and back porch, green space, benches, and extended WiFi all so visitors can enjoy the outdoors while reading, working, or relaxing.
 The new location will also offer a parking lot with ample space for anyone stopping in at the Library.

-The footprint of the building is set and the final touches are being placed on the exterior design.
-A site plan is being finalized and a Groundbreaking Ceremony took place on Thursday, November 11, 2021 to mark the beginning of the demolition of the existing structures on the 125 Main Ave property.
+The footprint of the building is set and the final touches are complete on the exterior design.
+A site plan was finalized and a Groundbreaking Ceremony took place on Thursday, November 11, 2021.
+On Wednesday, April 27, 2022 demolition began.
+Bids for the construction of the Library’s new building were returned and a contract was awarded by the Borough.
 Once demolition is completed, construction on the new building will take place.
-Look for a lot of activity at 125 Main Ave at the end of this year and as we head into 2022!

 For more information about the new library building please feel free to contact the Library Director, Kathryn Ennist at email@example.com.